-This revised edition of the Texas Child Welfare Law Bench Book (Bench Book) includes additions of and revisions to important topics such as Reasonable Efforts.
-The 2023 edition is organized into the following sections: Statutory, Legal Essentials, Federal, Health, Well-being, Safety, System Issues, and Family Connections.
+This edition of the Texas Child Welfare Law Bench Book (Bench Book) includes revisions to important topics such Required Participation and Extended Jurisdiction.
+The 2024 edition is organized into the following sections: Statutory, Legal Essentials, Federal, Health, Well-being, Safety, System Issues, and Family Connections.
+The content was updated in January 2025.